 Ready 2 Work!
 DSAGSL’s New Employment Initiative

 The DSAGSL has heard from parents and community agencies about the trials and tribulations people with Down syndrome face when looking for and retaining employment.Our goal is to develop an initiative that involves agency support, employer relations, community engagement, and parent and self-advocate education.
-We can only succeed with your help!
-Below are ways that you can support us so we can support YOU!

 Ready 2 Work Academy -Enroll your son or daughter in our Employment Academy.
 It will enable them explore and identify their passions, learn about opportunities, practice employment skills, and learn how to apply for the perfect job.

 Ready 2 Work Jr. Academy- Establishing a partnership with families when students are in high school is key to getting a start on job-readiness for post-graduation.
 Volunteer work and internships are a great way to get started, as well as summer classes, job-site visits, and one-on-one mentoring.

 Pop Up Snack Shop Micro-Business – A food truck without the truck!
 This mobile snack shop is run by individuals with Down syndrome, from marketing decisions, to assembly to, direct sales.
 Individuals receive job skills and communication skills training, as well as learn the ins and outs of running a small business.
 This portable shop moves from business to business selling “snack-packs” to hungry staff.

 Advocacy- There are easy ways for you as parents and support persons to advocate for our loved one’s with Down syndrome regarding employment: